kimcarrington/Regular-Expression-Engine/README.md

 # Regular-Expression-Engine
-This regular expression engine accepts and evaluates a regular expression, and compares it to input strings to check for matches.
+This simple regular expression engine accepts and evaluates a regular expression, and compares it to input strings to check for matches.
 ## Usage

 ## Regular Expression Syntax

 | Syntax | Description |